DataCirexYen/BettingProject/README.md

 # BettingProject
 ElectTokens is a  voting protocol built on the Ethereum blockchain, allowing users to vote for different political options represented by ERC20 tokens.
 The project aims to promote community engagement and incentivize participation by rewarding users with tokens based on their winning bets.
+With some tweaks, this contract can initiate climate derivatives contracts

 ## Functions
 ### MintToken1